Fix: Python asyncio Not Running / async Functions Not Executing

 Python asyncio is portable, but the underlying event loop implementation, performance, and feature set vary by operating system and hosting environment.
 A subprocess example that works on macOS may raise NotImplementedError on Windows; a uvloop-accelerated benchmark on Linux may have no Windows equivalent.

 Windows default event loop changed in Python 3.8.
 Starting in 3.8, Windows uses ProactorEventLoop by default (built on I/O Completion Ports), which supports subprocess and pipes that the older SelectorEventLoop did not.
 The reverse trade-off: ProactorEventLoop does not support some socket operations that work fine on SelectorEventLoop.
 If you get NotImplementedError on a UDP, raw socket, or specific selector API, fall back to the selector loop explicitly with asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy()).
-Note that some Python libraries on Windows specifically require one or the other — read the library docs before forcing a policy.
+Note that some Python libraries on Windows specifically require one or the other; read the library docs before forcing a policy.

 uvloop on Linux and macOS only. uvloop is a high-performance asyncio replacement built on libuv.
 It is 2-4x faster than the default loop for typical I/O workloads, but it does not support Windows.
 If your code uses uvloop.install() unconditionally, Windows developers cannot run it.
 Guard the import with if sys.platform != "win32" and document the limitation.
 On macOS, uvloop works but you may need a recent build that matches your Python version.

 Jupyter and IPython nested event loops.
 Jupyter runs its own loop in the kernel, so asyncio.run() always fails inside a notebook cell.
 Modern Jupyter (IPython 7+) supports top-level await, so just await my_coroutine() directly.
-If you must call asyncio.run() (for example, when porting a script unchanged), install nest_asyncio and call nest_asyncio.apply() — but note that nest_asyncio patches the loop globally, which can confuse libraries that detect the loop type.
+If you must call asyncio.run() (for example, when porting a script unchanged), install nest_asyncio and call nest_asyncio.apply(); note that nest_asyncio patches the loop globally, which can confuse libraries that detect the loop type.
 For broader Jupyter setup issues, see Fix: Jupyter not working.

 AWS Lambda asyncio.
 Lambda’s Python runtime calls your handler synchronously.
 If your handler is async def, you must wrap it: def handler(event, context): return asyncio.run(async_handler(event, context)).
-Lambda reuses the execution context across invocations, so the event loop persists if you create it manually — using asyncio.run() fresh per invocation is safer but creates a new loop each call.
+Lambda reuses the execution context across invocations, so the event loop persists if you create it manually; using asyncio.run() fresh per invocation is safer but creates a new loop each call.
 For Lambda cold-start and timeout issues, see Fix: AWS Lambda timeout.

 Gunicorn worker class for ASGI apps.
 Running FastAPI or Starlette with plain Gunicorn (the default sync worker) breaks asyncio entirely because the worker does not run an event loop.
 Use gunicorn -k uvicorn.workers.UvicornWorker app:app to get a proper async worker.
-With multiple workers, each has its own event loop and shared state must go through Redis, a database, or another external store — module-level globals are not shared.
+With multiple workers, each has its own event loop and shared state must go through Redis, a database, or another external store; module-level globals are not shared.
 For setup issues with the worker itself, see Fix: Gunicorn not working.

 Containers and signal handling.
 Inside Docker, the default asyncio signal handlers may not fire as expected because PID 1 has special signal semantics.
 Use tini or --init to ensure SIGTERM is delivered to your Python process, so graceful shutdown via asyncio.Event works during container stop.